shaoyubo/Introduction-to-Algorithm/Chapter 2/README.md

 3. Combine: Merge the two sorted subsequences to produce the sorted answer.

 - MERGE(A, p, q, r), where A is an array and p, q, r are indices into the array such that p <= q < r.
 The procedure assumes that the subarrays A[p .. q] and A[q + 1 .. r] are in sorted order.
 It merges them to form a single sorted subarray that replaces the current subarray A[p .. r].
+It runs in &Theta;(n) time.

 ```
 MERGE(A, p, q, r)